vboyev-MSFT/defender-docs/defender-endpoint/microsoft-defender-endpoint-linux.md

 # Microsoft Defender for Endpoint on Linux

+> [!TIP]
+> We are excited to share that Microsoft Defender for Endpoint on Linux now extends support for ARM64-based Linux servers in preview!
+For more information, see [Microsoft Defender for Endpoint on Linux for ARM64-based devices (preview)](mde-linux-arm.md).

 [!INCLUDE [Microsoft Defender XDR rebranding](../includes/microsoft-defender.md)]

 > Want to experience Microsoft Defender for Endpoint?
 [Sign up for a free trial.](https://signup.microsoft.com/create-account/signup?products=7f379fee-c4f9-4278-b0a1-e4c8c2fcdf7e&ru=https://aka.ms/MDEp2OpenTrial?ocid=docs-wdatp-exposedapis-abovefoldlink)